Merkel lends backing to halt rise of France's far-right

 Like AfD, France's National Front is anti-EU.

-Its leader Marine Le Pen has overseen an unprecedented rise in the party's fortunes and many pollsters predict the FN will make it to the second round of the French presidential election next year.
+Le Pen has overseen an unprecedented rise in her party's fortunes and many pollsters predict the FN will make it to the second round of the French presidential election next year.

 © 2016 AFP